 For Facebook, set up a business page, not just a personal profile.
 For example, your Facebook page username would be https://www.facebook.com/rokstarlabs to keep people on your branded page.
 This is better than allowing people access to your personal profile.
 Keep a separation between your business and life.

 Upload a professional headshot or your brands logo.
 Hire a photographer to take your headshot and ensure that it’s professional looking.
 Don’t use an illustration, graphic, landscape, or family photo as the headshot.
 Unless it actually depicts who you are.
 Make a clever illustration of yourself it can be a great way to get more eyeballs, especially for people who work in the arts realm.

 Upload a cover photo.
 Your cover photo is the landscape photo that sits behind your profile photo.
 The default image is always garbage.
-If possible, include your slogan that describes what your brand is about on the cover photo.
-Take that shot at showing your value when you have it.
-If you don’t know Photoshop or have someone at your disposal to help Canva is a great tool that makes it easy to add text to photos.
+If possible, include your slogan that describes what your brand is about/who you help on the cover photo.
+If you don’t know Photoshop or have someone at your disposal to help that’s ok… Canva is a great tool that makes it easy to add text to photos.

 Thoroughly fill out your “About” section.
 Include website links and your bio / company description.
 Talk specifically about how you help people.
 What problems do you SOLVE?
 Also, if you have enough space (and this depends on the social network), tell the story of your business and how you arrived at where you currently are.

 Enter all your contact information.
 This should include your business email (not personal), website, business phone number, business address, and links to any other social media profiles that you have.
 If you are a consultant or run a business from your home, I would consider omitting your home address and use a post office box as an alternative.